florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 - *control*: This group is solely for observational purposes.
 No behavior in the URL bar actually changes.
 We are just collecting statistics for comparison to treatment
 - *control-no-decay*: Firefox decays frecency scores over time.
 Our treatment group loses this effect because we are recomputing scores every 30 minutes.
 To check if the decay is actually useful, this group has no decay effect but uses the same original algorithm otherwise

-The study was shipped to 25% of Firefox Beta.
+The study was shipped to 25% of Firefox Beta users who had Telemetry enabled.
+As with all other SHIELD studies, only users with Telemetry enabled were eligible for enrollment.
-60% of these users were assigned to the treatment group, while the other 40% were split among the two control groups.
+60% of the users in our study were assigned to the treatment group, while the other 40% were split among the two control groups.

 ### Metrics